building highly-accessible websites

 ADA Compliance Retrofitting

 Let Users with Disabilities Enjoy the Web Too

-In accordance with the Federal Americans with Disabilities Act (ADA), websites are required to follow user protocols to address any challenges those with disabilities may have when browsing site.
+In accordance with the Federal Americans with Disabilities Act (ADA), websites are required to follow user protocols to address any challenges those with disabilities may have when browsing sites.

 We have developed a series of guidelines that have helped us build highly-accessible websites, avoiding penalties incurred from the ADA.
-Pioneering innovative incorporations of features that dissolve challenges that may affect the way users with disabilities use and enjoy web experiences.
+Starting with a clear and user-friendly web design, and adding many useful facets of accessibility, we have pioneered innovative incorporations of features that dissolve challenges that may affect the way users with disabilities use and enjoy web experiences.

 Audio content must have captions to accommodate hearing disabilities.